oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 The `eks_blueprints_kubernetes_addons` module definition creates;

-- Amazon EKS add-ons vpc-cni, CoreDNS, and kube-proxy ,
+- Amazon EKS add-ons vpc-cni, CoreDNS, and kube-proxy,
 - AWS Load Balancer Controller for distributing traffic,
 - [Metrics Server](https://github.com/kubernetes-sigs/metrics-server), and Cluster Autoscaler for scaling your workloads.

 The `null_resource` configuration updates your local kubeconfig with the new cluster details.
-Its not a required step for the provisioning but just a handy hack.
+It's not a required step for provisioning but just a handy hack.

-Finally we can also define some outputs to be captured.
+Finally, you can also define some outputs to be captured.
 Create a file:

 ```bash
 touch outputs.tf